 Actually owning a dog, cat, or even a goldfish can be difficult for some immediately following rehab.
 However, if you’re able to volunteer at a local animal shelter, or be involved with a horse-riding school as a volunteer, or even work as a dog walker, you may find that the rewards are well worth the effort.
 Animals have a unique ability to help us keep ourselves in check.
 They have predictable demands, provide unconditional love, and can teach you important qualities like perseverance and resilience that are essential for successful recovery.

-There are scores of healthy habits waiting out there for you as you enter the recovery phase of your journey.
+There are scores of healthy habits waiting out there for you as you learn about the side effects of addiction and enter the recovery phase of your journey.
 Talk to your team, think about the different activities you enjoy, and see what gives your fresh start a spark.